 - Siegert RJ, Turner-Stokes L; Psychometric evaluation of the Northwick Park Dependency Scale.
 J Rehabil Med.
 2010 Nov;42(10):936-43.

-- Camberwell Assessment of Need in the Elderly, University College London, accessed May 2011
+- Camberwell Assessment of Need in the Elderly (CANE); University College London

 - Shepperd S, Doll H, Angus RM, et al; Admission avoidance hospital at home.
 Cochrane Database Syst Rev. 2008 Oct 8;(4):CD007491.

-- Challis D, Hughes J, Berzins K, et al; Implementation of case management in long-term conditions in England: survey and J Health Serv Res Policy.
+- Challis D, Hughes J, Berzins K, et al; Implementation of case management in long-term conditions in England: survey and case studies.
+J Health Serv Res Policy.
 2011 Apr;16 Suppl 1:8-13.

 - Chapman L, Smith A, Williams V, et al; Community matrons: primary care professionals' views and experiences.
 J Adv Nurs.
 2009 Aug;65(8):1617-25.
 Epub 2009 Apr 28.